-The chair of the BUNC shall notify, in writing, the DLC President and the Vice President for Bargaining when an SBAC member has two or more unexcused absences or three or more excused absences in one year.
-The Vice President for Bargaining, provided the

-BUNC chair concurs, shall declare the position vacant and provide for filling the vacancy for the remainder of the term as follows:
+The chair of the BUNC shall notify, in writing, the DLC President and the Chief Negotiator when an SBAC member has two or more unexcused absences or three or more excused absences in one year.
+The Chief Negotiator, provided the BUNC chair concurs, shall declare the position vacant and provide for filling the vacancy for the remainder of the term as follows:

-- (a) The Vice President for Bargaining shall immediately mail a notice to all eligible members of the DLC informing them of the vacancy and inviting them to apply for the position within 30 days after mailing.
-The DBUR member whose position had been declared vacant shall be ineligible for appointment. - (b) Immediately upon close of the application period, the Vice President for Bargaining shall provide the DLC President with the list of the applicants. - (c) The President shall convene a properly noticed special meeting of the Executive Board within 15 days during which a replacement will be appointed from among those eligible DLC members who applied for the vacancy.
+- (a) The Chief Negotiator shall immediately mail a notice to all eligible members of the DLC informing them of the vacancy and inviting them to apply for the position within 30 days after mailing.
+The DBUR member whose position had been declared vacant shall be ineligible for appointment. - (b) Immediately upon close of the application period, the Chief Negotiator shall provide the DLC President with the list of the applicants. - (c) The President shall convene a properly noticed special meeting of the Executive Board within 15 days during which a replacement will be appointed from among those eligible DLC members who applied for the vacancy.
 If the DLC is already scheduled to have a general membership meeting within this period, the Executive Board may choose to fill the vacancy by election during that meeting instead of filling the position by appointment.
 All applicants shall be noticed by mail of the meeting at which the vacancy is to be filled.